Hit by Lightning: Plot

 Visiting Seth at work, Ricky tells him about needing to kill Danita's obsessive husband.
 He insists they rewatch Body Heat, so Ricky rethinks doing it.
-As it doesn't work, upon Seth's insistence, they go to the ex-rabbi turned author Ben's book signing which doesn't dissuade Ricky either.
+As it doesn't work, upon Seth's insistence, they go to Danita's husband's book signing—the abusive husband Ben is an ex-rabbi-turned-author—which doesn't dissuade Ricky either.

 Finally, Seth convinces Ricky to go and spy on the couple, as he has seen they go to a nearby restaurant chain every Saturday night.
 Recognizing Seth from the book signing, Ben invites them to join their table for dinner.
 When told Ricky has an unfinished novel, he offers to read it.
 Later on, Danita calls Ricky and upon discovering the guys went to spy on them, she hangs up, disappointed.

 Seth signs up to E-Happily, and soon gets engaged.
 Meanwhile, Danita shows at Ricky's, confessing she may have initially planned to use him to murder Ben, but had sincerely fallen for him.
 Upset, he asks her to leave.
 Then, he asks her to swear on one of her cats that she loves him.

 They plan on getting Ricky into their house under the guise of Ben proofing his book.
-Danita mentions the plot of the book is based the actual story of him killing his first wife.
-After dinner, Ben takes them on a drive to the cemetery, as he had spied on them there when they saw the movie there together.
-Both men pull their guns, but Ricky shoots him dead when Ben barrages him with insults.
+Danita mentions the plot of the book is based on the actual story of him killing his first wife.
+After dinner, Ben takes them on a drive to the cemetery where they watched the movie together, as he'd seen them on their date.
+Both men pull their guns, but Ricky shoots Ben dead when he barrages him with insults.

 Seth turns up to help dispose of the body.
-For the next two weeks Danita and Ricky secretly meet up in the catholic church, the suddenly she leaves town.
+For the next two weeks Danita and Ricky secretly meet up in the Catholic church, then suddenly she leaves town.
 Nine months later, Ricky's cop cousin tells him a mass murderer confessed to killing Ben Jacobs.
 Again at the cemetery movie showing, Danita shows up, explaining she left because the police wouldn't leave her alone.
 The serial killer news brought her back.
+The happy couple do a testimonial ad for E-Happily.